 Want to know which Hyundai Kona years shine and which fall short?

-We’ve analyzed data from NHTSA, Consumer Reports, and Kelley Blue Book to bring you the facts.
+We’ve analyzed data from NHTSA, Consumer Reports, and Kelley Blue Book to bring you the crucial information.

 We’ll cover engines, safety tech, common issues, and recalls to help you spot the best Konas.
 Ready?